Imagen dinámica

 For more complex scenes, you can use multiple vanishing points.
 This allows you to create more dynamic and realistic environments, where objects are at different angles.
 Want to take your perspective skills to the next level?
 Discover more here and learn to master these essential techniques.

-Several parallel elements to the same vanishing point.
+Several parallel elements converging to a single vanishing point.

 Perspective with two vanishing points.
 Vertex of an object and more elements